antonpolevyy/fastai-vision-uvicorn-gunicorn-starlette-docker/README.md

 # Docker image for doing inference on vision models trained with fastai

+This repo is an adaptation of https://github.com/gdoteof/fastai-vision-uvicorn-gunicorn-starlette-docker.
+I tried his default code and the Dockerfile is a bit old on fast.ai version so I updated it.
+Also added Semantic UI for better UI on the webapp part.

 This docker image is a wrapper around https://github.com/tiangolo/uvicorn-gunicorn-starlette-docker, adding the dependencies to run fastai models, as well as a minimal "webapp" to make requests.

 Known Problems: